ranhya/ranhya.github.io/content/offtopic/guide-to-vpngate.md

 \
 — [vpngate.net overview](https://www.vpngate.net/en/about_overview.aspx)

 Unlike other VPN providers, most of the servers on vpngate.net are hosted by volunteers around the world.
-This insures that they cannot all be blocked, and the site itself does not offer a full list of all the servers available, insuring that governments, companies and other actors cannot block traffic from them.
+This insures that they cannot all be blocked, and the site itself does not offer a full list of all the servers available, pretty much guaranteeing that governments and companies cannot block traffic from them.

 There are many reasons to use a VPN, though in this blog post I just want to detail how you can use vpngate to bypass streaming service country specific licensing and watch any show you want on the streaming service you’ve paid for.